cubesys-GmbH/ros_v2x_apps/README.md

 # V2X application examples for cube-its

 `v2x_apps` is a collection of ready-to-run examples for building your own V2X (Vehicle-to-Everything) application on [*cube-its*](https://www.nfiniity.com/docs/dev/stacks/cube-its/intro/), in a [ROS 2](https://www.ros.org/) environment.
-In V2X, vehicles, roadside infrastructure, and vulnerable road users exchange standardized ETSI ITS messages in real time; each example here sends or receives one such message type through cube-its.
+In V2X, vehicles, roadside infrastructure, and vulnerable road users exchange standardized ITS messages in real time.
+Each example here sends or receives one such message type through cube-its.

 *cube-its* runs on the [cube:evk](https://www.nfiniity.com/#hardware-section).
 Your `v2x_apps` examples run in their own Docker container, on the cube:evk itself or any other host on the same network.
 As long as both share the same DDS domain (`ROS_DOMAIN_ID`, with `ROS_LOCALHOST_ONLY=0`), their nodes discover each other and exchange ITS messages over ROS 2 topics and services. *cube-its* handles the actual ETSI ITS-G5 or C-V2X transmission via its ITS facilities and the Vanetza stack, while your nodes only produce and consume the ROS messages.